Manage every aspect of your school's critical data.

 Using one central database for this information will ensure accuracy across faculties, prevent double handling of data, miscommunication, data consistency errors and a whole lot of effort.

-Using the school’s contact database (instead of excel maintained contact lists) also makes dissemination of information much easier.
-Match cancellations, training schedules, concert information, and anything else that is important for students and parents to know, can be sent out knowing it will be received.
+Using the school’s contact database (instead of Excel-maintained contact lists) also makes the dissemination of information much easier.
+Match cancellations, training schedules, concert information, and anything else that is important for students and parents to know can be sent out knowing they will be received.

-Extra curricular activities have seemingly endless benefits to student development, so it’s a no-brainer that your sport and music programs stay organised, up-to-date and well managed.
+Extra curricular activities have seemingly endless benefits to student development, so it’s a no-brainer that your sports and music programs stay organised, up-to-date and well-managed.

-TASS would like to give a big thanks to the schools who participated in our Advisory Group – and whose feedback was crucial to the development of our own Extra Curricular Management system.
+TASS would like to thank the schools that participated in our Advisory Group, whose feedback was crucial to the development of our own Extracurricular Management system.